R-Besson/n-dimensional-strip-packing/README.md

 > Rust Crate for 3-dimensional packing of boxes optimally along x, y or z, or all three axis.
 > Includes an N-dimensional Constructive Solid Geometry cut generator script.

 Example of what you can make.
-Rendered using the <ins>Bevy data-driven game engine</ins>.
+Rendered using the [Bevy](https://crates.io/crates/bevy) data-driven game engine.<br>
 <img src="img/example.png" alt="Example of what you can expect" width="400"/><br>

 ## Quickstart